TheTanic/TheTanic/README.md

 - 🔭 I’m currently working on [TrainingAppBackend](https://github.com/OinkyBros/TrainingAppBackend)

-- 🌱 I’m currently expand my abilities in .NET6, CSS and HTML
+- 🌱 I’m currently expand my abilities in .NET8 and Avalonia UI

 - 🌐 My native language is 🇩🇪 but I'm comfortable to speak/write 🇺🇸